Plan your visit

 Church House Bookshop will run a bookstall on each day of the festival, with a great selection of speaker books and other titles.
 Author signing sessions will also be here.

-Payment by cash or card.
+Payment by card only.
 Unfortunately we are not able to accept book tokens.

 Speakers